kragen/derctuo/markdown/desiccant-climate-control.md

 Innovation considerations
 -------------------------

-If this is such an advantageous technology, why hasn't it been adopted previously?
+If this is such an advantageous technology, why hasn’t it been adopted previously?
 The humans have used fire to warm themselves for at least a million years.
 The calcining of alabaster goes back at least to Old Kingdom Egypt, the calcining of lime even further, to the Neolithic,